varmakollu/Solidity-Examples/SOLIDITY/Timestamp Manipulation/README.md

 # Timestamp Manipulation
 - When a smart contract uses the block.timestamp function to execute crucial logic, it is vulnerable to timestamp dependence.
 This covers activities like sending ETH or utilising the function as a source of entropy to produce the required random numbers.

+- Block.timestamp can easily be manipulated by the nodes.
+The node creates a block containing  transactions.
+They can alter the value of timestamp put on the block they add.

 ## How to Prevent Timestamp Dependence?
 ### 15-Second Rule